vbordalo/Communities-Crime/README.md

 # Communities-Crime
-Regression analysis of the Communities and Crime Data Set (UCI) using python and scikit learn.
+Regression analysis using python and scikit learn - Communities and Crime Data Set (UCI).